Wasmiyah Leaves The Sea: Analysis

-Critcisms
+Criticisms

 Laila Al-Othman's novels are known for their boldness, linguistically and plot-wise.
 They are also known for centering on women; therefore, some of her writings were banned due to their boldness and criticism of Kuwaiti society's traditional values.

-For example, in her novel Wasmiyah Leaves The Sea (Wasmiyah Takhruju Minal Baḥri), she creates a love story that goes against Kuwaiti values.
+For example, in her novel Wasmiyah Leaves The Sea (Wasmiyah Takhruju Minal Baḥri), she creates a love story contrary to Kuwaiti values.

-The novel mentions religion, for the girl starts covering her hair as is imposed traditionally, followed by her inability to leave her house after becoming of age.
+The novel mentions religion, for the girl starts to cover her hair as is imposed traditionally, followed by her inability to leave her house after becoming of age.

-Kuwaiti culture and tradition at the time force Wasmiyah to throw herself into the sea to avoid getting seen by the police officer, despite her only “mistake” being meeting with her childhood friend and lover on the beach.
+Kuwaiti culture and tradition at the time force Wasmiyah to throw herself into the sea to avoid being seen by the police officer, despite her only "mistake" being meeting with her childhood friend and lover on the beach.

 The novel deeply critiques Kuwaiti society and its traditions.

 The novel's harsh and cynical events stem from an anger towards women's suffering in a patriarchal society.